Some posts contain compensated links. Please read this disclaimer for more info.

-These types of ferries usually take about 2 hours while it would take you as much as 4 with a slower, regular boat between Santorini and Mykonos.
+These speedy types of ferries usually take about 2 hours, while it would take you as much as 4 hours with a slower, regular boat between Santorini and Mykonos.

 How Much Is The Ferry Trip From Mykonos To Santorini

-In mid season, ticket prices start as from 40 euros, but can go all quite up depending on the class you decide to travel too.
+In mid-season, ticket prices start from 40 euros but can go quite up depending on the class you decide to travel to.

-There are good discounts that you can obtain for children but also if you’re a senior citizen or a student.
+There are good discounts that you can obtain for children and if you’re a senior citizen or a student.

-It’s always a good idea to check your schedules in advance, there are some trustworthy third-party companies that collaborate with all ferry lines and offer great packages, good discounts for advance booking, and allow you to compare different companies, routes, and fees.
+It’s always a good idea to check your schedules in advance.
+Some trustworthy third-party companies collaborate with all ferry lines and offer great packages, good discounts for advance booking and allow you to compare different companies, routes, and fees.

-Often, these companies showcase special offers to lesser known islands too, and it can be a good source of inspiration if you’re looking to add more islands to your itinerary.
+Often, these companies showcase special offers to lesser-known islands, too, and it can be a good source of inspiration if you’re looking to add more Greek islands to your itinerary.

-If you prefer to book directly with the ferry line, instead, keep in mind that almost every ferry company now gives you the possibility to buy your e-ticket online.
+If you prefer to book directly with the ferry line instead, keep in mind that almost every ferry company now gives you the possibility to buy your e-ticket online.
 If you go this route, make sure to print it at home and then collect it at the port a couple of hours before the departure.

-Ask in advance since you will probably need to exchange your e-tickets with the actual boarding passes from a local agent or at the port some time before boarding.
+Ask in advance because you will probably need to exchange your e-tickets with the actual boarding passes from a local agent or at the port some time before boarding.

-On Mykonos island, ferries normally arrive to the New Port, located just a few minutes from Mykonos Town.
+On Mykonos Island, ferries normally arrive at the New Port, located just a few minutes from Mykonos Town.

 Ferry Companies Connecting Mykonos And Santorini